Conn Smythe: Smythe forms the Maple Leafs

 In 1929, Smythe decided, in the midst of the Great Depression, that the Maple Leafs needed a new arena.
-The Arena Gardens seated 8,000 people, but the Maple Leafs were regularly playing to standing room-only crowds of 9,000 customers.
+The Arena Gardens seated 8,000 people, but the Maple Leafs were regularly playing to standing-room-only crowds of 9,000 customers.
 Smythe knew it would take over a million dollars to construct the building, and he got backing from the Sun Life insurance company for half a million.
 He found a site owned by the T. Eaton Co. department store chain on Carlton Street, a site he selected because it was on a streetcar line.
 Smythe gave up the coaching position to concentrate on the arena project.
 The building started construction on June 1, 1931, and was ready on November 12, 1931, after five months.
 As part of a corporate reorganization, Maple Leaf Gardens Ltd. was founded that year to own both the team and the arena.
-To pay for the building construction, the construction workers were paid with Maple Leaf Gardens stock instead of 20% of their pay.
-Selke (who had union connections) and Smythe were successful in negotiating the payment method in exchange for using unionized workers.
+The construction workers on the project received 20% of their pay in the form of Maple Leaf Gardens stock.
+Selke (who had union connections) and Smythe were successful in negotiating this payment method in exchange for using unionized workers.

 During the 1931-32 season (the Maple Leafs' first in their new arena), Smythe fired coach Art Duncan after five games and hired Dick Irvin to coach.
 Irvin promptly led the team to its first Stanley Cup under the Maple Leafs name, and the franchise's third overall.
-While the Leafs would go to the Stanley Cup Final every year during Irvin's tenure except for 1934 and 1937, they were unable to win another Cup.
+While the Leafs would go to the Stanley Cup Finals every year during Irvin's tenure except for 1934 and 1937, they were unable to win another Cup.
 By 1940, Smythe believed that Irvin had taken the Leafs as far as he could, and decided to replace him with former Leafs captain Hap Day, who had retired as a player.
 Smythe also knew that he would be away in the war and felt that Irvin would not be tough enough without Smythe to back him up.
 Meanwhile, the Montreal Canadiens had had a dreadful ten-win season, and were looking for a new coach.
 At Smythe's suggestion, Irvin became the new coach of the Canadiens.